So, what is the number one secret of successful travel bloggers? Keep reading.

 - Edit photos and videos

-- Compose and edit blog posts
+- Compose and edit blog posts (check out this article for info about choosing a web host)

 A virtual assistant is much more than a personal assistant.
 They are usually a skilled writer, designer, and/or marketing specialist.
 I’ve hired and trained four entry-level assistants to do all of the things listed above.
 One of my current assistants is smarter than me about page rank, so we are working together on that goal for Global Girl Travels.